UAV-Delta/STKDec/datasets_hourly_demand/datasets.md

-# The most recently collected dataset on battery swapping spans a nine-month period, from January 1 to October 1, 2024.
+# The most recent battery swapping dataset spans a nine-month period, from January 1 to October 1, 2024, and incorporates many newly added stations.